artemgilmanov/DataStructures/Array/about.md

 Index 3 contains 4.

 Deleting From Anywhere in the Array
 For deletion at any given index, the empty space created by the deleted item will need to be filled.
 Each of the elements to the right of the index we're deleting at will get shifted to the left by one.
 Deleting the first element of an Array is a special case of deletion at a given index, where the index is 0.
-This shift of elements takes
-O
-(
-K
-)
-O(K) time where
-K
-K is the number of elements to the right of the given index.
-Since potentially K
+This shift of elements takes O(K) time where K is the number of elements to the right of the given index.
+Since potentially K=N, we say that the time complexity of this operation is also O(N).
-=
-N
-K=N, we say that the time complexity of this operation is also O
-(
-N
-)
-O(N).

 Here is the code to delete the element at index 1.
 To do this, we'll need to move over the elements after it in the Array.